cconcannon/my-auth-playground/README.md

 Now, when you successfully authorize our application from GitHub's authorization page, you'll see something like this:

-![web page with authentication link, and a text line with code param value](/img/authorized.png)
+![web page with authentication link, and a text line with code param value](/img/authorized.png) *Figure 4: The SPA reads the `code` parameter - this will be sent to the Lambda function*

 ---
 ## After User is Authenticated, Call the Local SAM CLI Endpoint to Run the Lambda Function